Hi guys, hi from Andrea Unger! Today, I’d like to talk about trading on holidays. Is it a good idea? What are the risks?

 A classical example is the period between Christmas and the New Year’s day.
 On those 2-3 days, activity is generally very quiet, so it’s very hard to do something that shows good results.
 The reason is that there is not that much to do, because the market is somehow sleeping.

-On Monday US markets are opened, while the European markets are normally closed and in this situation we found out that also US markets are very quiet, not only because of the European close, but just because most of the people are still on a holiday mood and they are probably spending time with their families instead of trading.
+Another example is Easter.
+On Monday, the US markets are open whereas the European ones are normally closed.
+In this situation, we found out that the US markets are also very quiet, not only because of the European close, but simply because most people are still on a holiday mood and they are probably spending time with their families, instead of trading.

 So, to sit down and trade during these days, just because you have the opportunity to do it, not having your tasks to do in the office, is not really a good idea.

-Of course, if you are profitable exactly on these days, keep on doing it, but remember this is a specific market, it’s different for the markets overall that you find during the year.
+Of course, if you are profitable exactly on these days, keep on doing it.
+However, remember that this is a specific phase of the market and that its behaviour is completely different from the one you find during the year.

-It’s not my discovery, I mean Larry Williams and other traders before him probably found out that there is something during these periods.
+This is not a discovery of mine.
+Actually, Larry Williams and, probably, other traders before him, discovered that there is a bias during these periods.